Lux Christian Academy: Policies & Handbook

 We are committed to providing age-appropriate assignments and ensuring that the time required to

 complete them is reasonable.
-To support the spiritual development of our students, we strive to minimize the amount of homework assigned on Wednesday nights.
+To support our students' spiritual development, we strive to minimize homework assignments on Wednesday nights.

 Even when no specific homework is assigned, all students have tasks to complete each night, promoting continuous learning and growth.